ProgPower USA: 2026

+Days 3 and 4 are scheduled to take place on September 11–12, 2026 at Center Stage in Atlanta, Georgia.

 Postponed and cancelled lineups

 2020–2021

 ProgPower USA XXI was originally scheduled to take place on September 9–12, 2020 at Center Stage Atlanta in Atlanta, Georgia.
 However, due to the COVID-19 pandemic it was postponed.
 This was announced on May 22, 2020.

 The rescheduled dates for ProgPower USA XXI were to take place on September 8–11, 2021 at Center Stage Atlanta in Atlanta, Georgia.
 Due to the COVID-19 pandemic, it was postponed again.